Richard Bourke, 6th Earl of Mayo: Assassination

-While visiting the convict settlement at Port Blair in the Andaman Islands in 1872 for the purpose of inspection, he was assassinated by Sher Ali Afridi, a former Afghan soldier who was later convicted of murdering a relative in an argument who had become disgruntled.
-He vowed to kill a senior official in revenge.
+While visiting the convict settlement at Port Blair in the Andaman Islands in 1872 for the purpose of inspection, he was assassinated by Sher Ali Afridi, a former Afghan soldier who had been convicted for murdering a relative.
+He vowed to kill two British officials to avenge the suffering he had to undergo.
 Mayo's body was brought home to Ireland and buried at the medieval ruined church in Johnstown, County Kildare, near his home at Palmerstown House.
 Afridi was hanged on March 11, 1872.

 Memorials

 Lord Mayo March

 The traditional Irish march "Lord Mayo" (Tiagharna Mhaighe-eo) was named after him; according to tradition, it was composed by his harper David Murphy to appease Mayo after Murphy angered him.

 Papilio mayo Butterfly

 In 1873, the newly discovered swallowtail butterfly Papilio mayo from the Andaman Islands was named in his honour.

 St Paul's Cathedral

 A Memorial to Lord Mayo is in the third recess of the South Wall at St Paul's Cathedral, London.